TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 `-100` in `lanes` means on some h_sample, there is no existing lane marking.
 The first existing point in the first lane is `(632, 240)`.

 ## Evaluation:
-For each prediction of a clip, organize the result with the same format of label data.
-Also, you need to output a same `h_samples` in the results for evaluation.
-It means we are going to evaluation points of specified image heights.
+For each prediction of a clip, please organize the result as the same format of label data.
+Also, you need to output the same `h_samples` in the results for evaluation.
+It means we are going to evaluate points of some specific image heights.

 __Format__